MA Writing Workshop

-1. Help students toward detailed knowledge and understanding of a selection of texts pertaining to the topic of the MA Writing Workshop
+- To help students toward detailed knowledge and understanding of a selection of texts pertaining to the topic of the MA Writing Workshop.

-2. develop students’ ability to articulate and discuss particular philosophical problems regarding this topic;
+- To develop students’ ability to articulate and discuss particular philosophical problems regarding this topic.

-3. develop students’ ability to explain, consider and assess each author’s contribution to our understanding of this topic in particular respects;
+- To develop students’ ability to explain, consider and assess each author’s contribution to our understanding of this topic in particular respects.

-By the end of this module the student should have acquired or developed a set of transferable skills, and in particular be able to:
+By the end of this module, students will be expected to have acquired or developed a set of transferable skills, and in particular be able to: